ALSA-Tech/ALSA_weather_server/README.md

 ## 4.3 SMHI API

 The appication is exposed to an open API provided by SMHI _(Sveriges meteorologiska och hydrologiska institut)_.
-To fetch data from the API one needs to provide longitude and latitude of the desired location, to do this the application uses an _Open-Map API_ which is used to translate geo-locations to coordinates.
+To fetch data from the API one needs to provide longitude and latitude of the desired location.
+This is implemented by requesting geo-location data from an OPEN Map API that responds with data information in a JSON format of that specific location requested.
+Longitude and Latitude are then filtered out and sent to the SMHI API.
+Open Map API is used instead of standard Google Map API as it would require credit credentials, and still generated the same precision and information.
 <br>
 An example of data that is sent fetched when contacting the SMHI API can be seen _[here](https://opendata-download-metfcst.smhi.se/api/category/pmp3g/version/2/geotype/point/lon/13.766765/lat/56.158913/data.json)_
 <br>